 Young children are curious and like to put things in their mouth.
 Ordinary products used by adults each day around the home can become dangerous poisons in the hands of a child.
-The National Safety Council estimates that more than half of the poisonings that happen each year are in children younger than 6 years old.
+The National Safety Council estimates that almost half of the poisonings that happen each year are in children younger than 6 years old.
 Poisoning has become the leading cause of accidental death.
 More people die from poisoning than from motor vehicle accidents.

 Poisoning can happen with: